- 1 High Pulse When Exercising

 Reasons, Questions and some Tipps

 You probably know it already.
 You are feeling great.
 The sun is shining.
 You’re totally motivated.
 Your running shoes are new.
 You recently purchased new running clothes.
 Now you are ready to go.
 First, a small lap.
 You haven’t been running for a long time.
 Now you want to get on it again.
 GA1 does your training schedule.
-Take it easy, relaxed and the pulse shouldn’t be over 140.
+Take it easy, relaxed and the heart rate shouldn’t be over 140.

 Said and done.
 The first steps are managed smoothly.
 You are full of hope.
 Then you look at your heart rate monitor.
 “Oh no!”
 It shows a pulse rate of 165.